-In partnership with the Ferguson-Florissant School District, this program provides a unique opportunity to provide school-based mental health services that focus on specific populations of children and youth who are underserved in general.
+In partnership with the Ferguson-Florissant School District, this program provides access to mental health services to specific populations of children who are underserved in general.

 How it works: